 But after a scan in September revealed the medulloblastoma had returned in highly aggressive form, Ollie’s parents, Jane and Pete, were told that nothing more could be done for him.

-Now they have raised £100,000 to fund Ollie's treatment privately, with a new mixture of drugs that will be delivered directly into his brain.
+Now they have raised £100,000 to fund Ollie’s treatment privately after an astonishing fundraising campaign launched by his family.
+Ollie is set to become one of a small group of patients to be treated with a new mixture of drugs that will be delivered directly into his brain,

-The treatment, which is being trialled in the US and Austria, is known as MEMMAT (metronomic and targeted anti-angionesis therapy for children with recurrent/progressive medulloblastoma).
+The new treatment for childhood brain tumours, which is being trialled in the US and Austria, is known as MEMMAT (metronomic and targeted anti-angionesis therapy for children with recurrent/progressive medulloblastoma).

 The aim is to find a new option for children whose medulloblastoma is currently classed as untreatable, prolonging their survival at the same time as maintaining a good quality of life.